Joko013/niky/README.md

 #### Prerequisites

+First, clone this repository or download the code into your machine.

-First, install all the dependencies into your environment.
+After that, install all the dependencies into your environment.

 ```
 $ pip install -r requirements.txt
 ```

+Copy the `vystup.xlsx` file to the `/data` folder.
+Make sure the name is `vystup.xlsx`, the code outputs into the file with this exact name.

+Fill the `/data` folder with the sample files you want to process.

 #### Run it